thomasdunlap/TensorFlow-Traffic-Sign-Classification/writeup_template.md

 ![No Entry softmax bar plot][no_entry_bar]

-For the fifth image ...
+Finally, for the fifth image, the model is certain that this is a stop sign (probability of 0.99999), and the image does contain a stop.
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|